Fatmike-GH/Loader/README.md

 #### ``main``

 The main function serves as a practical demonstration, orchestrating the ``Loader`` class to patch the ``Example.exe`` binaries provided in the *Demo* folder.
-These executables are packed with *UPX* (version 5.0.1).
+The example executables are packed with *UPX* (version 5.0.1), to have a more realistic scenario.
 The virtual addresses used in the code correspond directly to these specific binaries (x64 and x86). *Debug* configuration was used to build these binaries.

 - **Bypass the UPX Packer**: Before any modifications can be made, the loader must allow the *UPX* unpacking stub to finish its work.
 This is accomplished by resuming the process and setting a breakpoint when jumping to the Original Entry Point (OEP) of the application.
 The ``loader.ResumeUntilRva()`` method is used to halt execution precisely at the moment the unpacked code is about to run.
 - **Apply In-Memory Patches**: With the application now fully unpacked in memory, the following modifications are applied: